Dadeland Mall: History

 Originally an open-air center, the mall was anchored by Burdine's (spelled with an apostrophe at the time), and also boasted a Food Fair grocery, full-service Gray Drug and the Summit Restaurant, Lounge and Cafeteria (later known as The Forum).
 A Jordan Marsh anchor store was added to the west end, which opened in November 1966.

 A major construction project, started in late 1969, doubled the size of the mall by creating a twin structure (leaving the large Burdine's in the center) and adding a fully enclosed retail wing to the east end.
 Additionally, the existing courts and concourses were completely enclosed and air-conditioned.
 Another feature of this expansion was the King of the Mall, an enormous Burger King (whose corporate headquarters were then located across from Dadeland on North Kendall Drive).
 This renovation project was completed with the opening of JCPenney, the mall's new east anchor store, in early 1971.

 A 1979 drug-related shooting spree at the mall began the Miami drug war.
 In broad daylight, two gunmen exited a paneled truck, entered a liquor store and gunned down two men, wounding the store clerk.
 The dead men were eventually identified as a Colombia-based cocaine trafficker and his bodyguard.

-On December 3, 1981, a 13 month old boy was found alive behind the mall, after having gone missing four days earlier, around three miles away.
+On December 3, 1981, a 13-month-old boy was found alive behind the mall, after having gone missing four days earlier, around three miles away.
 His parents, Alfonso Jesus Arrubla, a former M-19 guerrilla turned drug dealer and his wife María Eugenia Delgado were shot in the head along with four others at their Southwest Dade townhouse.

 A third expansion, undertaken in early 1983, added Saks Fifth Avenue and Lord & Taylor to the south-facing front of the complex.
 A food court had also opened, in the shuttered Pantry Pride (former Food Fair) supermarket, in late 1983.

 From 1984 to 1987, a massive renovation project, orchestrated by architect Dick Johnson, had the aging animal statues and drop ceiling removed.
 Considered a new approach at the time, it modernized the entire mall.

-The iconic seahorse statue was deliberately cut in half during a renovation and placed into storage.
+The seahorse statue was deliberately cut in half during a renovation and placed into storage.
 It was unable to be reassembled and scrapped.

 The other modern smooth colored concrete animals and geometric slides were donated to Miami-Dade County and can be seen in Dante Fascell Park in South Miami and at the Miami-Dade County children's day care center play yard to the east of Jackson Memorial Hospital.
 In 2004 Lord & Taylor repositioned and shuttered their location entirely.
 It became Nordstrom that same year.

 One of the unique trademarks of the shopping complex is the concrete tower with a giant "D" (for Dadeland) at the top.
 This local landmark was there from the beginning.